Factbox: Suspects linked to the Paris, Brussels attacks

-BRUSSELS (Reuters) - Following Tuesday’s Islamic State attacks in Brussels, below is a list of the principal suspects and their links to the Nov.
+BRUSSELS (Reuters) - Following the Islamic State attacks in Brussels on March 22, below is a list of principal suspects and, in some cases, their links to the Nov.
 13 Paris attacks:

-* Khalid El Bakraoui, 27, Belgian, blew himself up on a metro train at Maelbeek station on Tuesday.
+* Khalid El Bakraoui, 27, Belgian, blew himself up on a metro train at Maelbeek station.

-He was handed a five-year prison sentence for car-jacking in February 2011 but violated the terms of his parole last April when he was found with a former criminal associate.
-He was released again by the court because he met other parole conditions.
-He showed no signs of being radicalised then.

 On the run since breaking parole again in October, he used fake ID to rent an apartment in Charleroi that was used as a safe house by some of the Paris attackers.
 As a result, he was put on international wanted lists in December.
 He also used fake ID to rent a flat in the Forest district of Brussels where on March 15 police found a fingerprint of Salah Abdeslam (see below) and shot dead gunman Mohamed Belkaid (see below).

+He was seen before the Maelbeek attack with a second man (below) at Petillon, a suburban station on the same line, No. 5.

-* Ibrahim El Bakraoui, 29, Belgian, blew himself up at Brussels airport.
+* Brahim El Bakraoui, 29, Belgian, blew himself up at Brussels airport.
 He was with two other men caught on CCTV at the airport.
 One of the others, Najim Laachraoui (below), also blew himself up and the third man is being hunted.
+On Friday, public broadcasters said the third man, being sought as “the man in the hat” was Mohamed Abrini (below), who had been arrested.

 Bakraoui was sentenced to 10 years in prison in 2010 for shooting at police during a robbery.
 He has been on the run since dropping out of the parole system on May 19.
 Detained by Turkish police near the Syrian border, he was expelled in July to the Netherlands.
 Belgian ministers have blamed embassy staff for not relaying strongly or quickly a warning from Turkey.